Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 To be eligible for a license, applicants must:

-Specific requirements for pets (defined as dogs and cats only) entering Spain include:
+Specific requirements for pets (dogs and cats only) entering Spain include:

 The health certificate is valid for 10 days from the date of issue.